Henri Häkkinen

 Henri Häkkinen (born 16 June 1980, in Joensuu) is a Finnish sport shooter.

-He won the bronze medal in Men's 10m air rifle at the 2008 Summer Olympics.
+At the 2008 Summer Olympics Men's 10m air rifle Häkkinen won the bronze medal.
 He was leading with Abhinav Bindra of India until the final shot.
 Bindra won gold with a last shot of 10.8, whereas Häkkinen could score only 9.7, thereby settling for a bronze.
 China's Zhu Qinan got the silver with a final shot of 10.5.
 Henri Häkkinen's manager is Finnish Sports Management Agency, SportElite.

 Häkkinen has a master's degree in military science and he works as an officer at Signals Regiment in Riihimäki.
 His military rank is Major.